-- 7.1 The lowest paid persons employed under a Contract of Employment with the Council are employed on full time [37 hours] equivalent salaries in accordance with the minimum spinal column point currently in use within the Council's grading structure.
-As at 1st April 2017, this is £15,014 per annum.
-The Council employs Apprentices [and other Trainees] who are not included within the definition of 'lowest paid employees' as they are not employed under Contracts of Employment. - 7.2 The statutory guidance under the Localism Act recommends the use of pay multiples as a means of measuring the relationship between pay rates across the workforce and that of senior managers, as included within the Hutton 'Review of Fair Pay in the Public Sector' (2010).
+- 8.1 The lowest paid persons employed under a contract of employment with the Council are employed on full time [37 hours] equivalent salaries in accordance with the minimum spinal column point currently in use within the Council's grading structure.
+As at 1st April 2019, this is £17,364 per annum. - 8.2 The statutory guidance under the Localism Act recommends the use of pay multiples as a means of measuring the relationship between pay rates across the workforce and that of senior managers, as included within the Hutton 'Review of Fair Pay in the Public Sector' (2010).
 The Hutton Report was asked by Government to explore the case for a fixed limit on dispersion of pay through a requirement that no public sector manager can earn more than twenty times the lowest paid person in the organisation.
-The report concluded that the relationship to average earnings was a more relevant measure and the Government's Code of Recommended Practice on Data Transparency recommends the publication of the ratio between highest paid salary and the average salary of the whole of the Authority's workforce. - 7.3 The current pay levels within the Council define the multiple between: - 7.3.1 the lowest paid employee (full time equivalent) and the Chief Executive as 1:8.9 - 7.3.2 the lowest paid employee and average Chief Officer as 1:6.2 - 7.3.3 the multiple between the average full time equivalent earnings and the Chief Executive as 1:4.2 - 7.3.4 the multiple between the average full time equivalent earnings and average Chief Officer as 1:2.9
+The report concluded that the relationship to average earnings was a more relevant measure and the Government's Code of Recommended Practice on Data Transparency recommends the publication of the ratio between highest paid salary and the average salary of the whole of the Authority's workforce. - 8.3 The current pay levels within the Council define the multiple between:

+- 8.3.1 the lowest paid employee (full time equivalent) and the Chief Executive as 1:7.9 - 8.3.2 the lowest paid employee and average Chief Officer as 1:5.4 - 8.3.3 the multiple between the average full time equivalent earnings and the Chief Executive as 1:3.8 - 8.3.4 the multiple between the average full time equivalent earnings and average Chief Officer as 1:2.6

-8. ACCOUNTABILITY AND DECISION MAKING
+9. ACCOUNTABILITY AND DECISION MAKING

-- 8.1 In accordance with the Constitution of the Council, full Council decide upon the organisational structure, recruitment, pay, terms & conditions and severance arrangements for JNC Chief Officers. - 8.2 The responsibility for the organisational structure, recruitment, pay, terms & conditions and severance arrangements for NJC, Craft, Youth & Community and Soulbury employees has been delegated to officers.
+- 9.1 In accordance with the Constitution of the Council, full Council decide upon the organisational structure, recruitment, pay, terms & conditions and severance arrangements for JNC Chief Officers. - 9.2 The responsibility for the organisational structure, recruitment, pay, terms & conditions and severance arrangements for Non Chief Officer JNC, NJC, Craft, Youth & Community and Soulbury employees has been delegated to officers.

-9. RE-EMPLOYMENT
+10. RE-EMPLOYMENT

-9.1 Whilst having due regard to the Council's duty under Section 7 of the Local Government and Housing Act 1989, no Chief Officer who was previously made redundant or granted early retirement from the Council will be later re-employed or re-engaged either as an employee (Contract of Service), as a Consultant (Contract for Service) or through an external contractor commissioned to work on behalf of the Council.
+10.1 Whilst having due regard to the Council's duty under Section 7 of the Local Government and Housing Act 1989, no Chief Officer who was previously made redundant or granted early retirement from the Council will be later reemployed or re-engaged either as an employee (Contract of Service), as a Consultant (Contract for Service) or through an external contractor commissioned to work on behalf of the Council.

-10. REVIEWING THE POLICY
+11. REVIEWING THE POLICY

-10.1 This Pay Policy Statement outlines the current position in respect of pay and reward within the Council at the time of writing.
+11.1 This Pay Policy Statement outlines the current position in respect of pay and reward within the Council at the time of writing.
 It will be reviewed and updated and published annually as a matter of course and in the event of any changes taking place during a financial year.